 During your first session I will clarify and understand what you are currently experiencing and what you want to achieve from therapy.
 I will take a full assessment of your past and current situation, your health and lifestyle, and the changes that you want to make.
 You’ll have every opportunity to ask any questions, and we’ll create a treatment plan and agree a number of sessions to achieve your desired outcome.

 The number of sessions you will need varies and this is dependent on your needs, situation and the therapy used.
-I work short and long term, and can give you an estimated number of sessions, but I usually recommend that 6 sessions will allow you to see how well the therapy is working for you and experience some change.
+I work short and long term, and can give you an estimated number of sessions, but I usually recommend 6 sessions will allow you to see how well the therapy is working for you and experience some change.
 Thereafter you can decide how much work you want to do.

 I offer full 60 minute sessions rather than the traditional ‘therapy hour’ of fifty minutes.
 Everyone processes at different rates, and after a few sessions you will find that you’ll settle to your preferred session length – usually between 1 and 1 ½ hours.